CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-3.md

 ```

 A few observations on the above -
 * We are once again resetting the user settings for this repository to Alice's details.
-These details must be aligned with the details that you used in the GPG Key for the signing to work correctly (i.e. the detials that you're committing with and the details you're signing the commit with).
+These details must be aligned with the details that you used in the GPG Key for the signing to work correctly (i.e. the details that you're committing with and the details you're signing the commit with).
 * Notice the user.signingkey value that I provided?
 This is the ID of the subkey used for signing, rather than the master key for certification.
 * Notice that commit.gpgsign is set to true?
 This means that every single commit in this repository must automatically be forced to be signed, instead of having to provide a flag during each git commit command.
-This is an optional choice that i have made.
+This is an optional choice that I have made.
 If you wanted this to be optional, then you could use the ``-S`` or ``--gpg-sign=KEYID`` properties as needed.
 I'd prefer all my commits to be signed, hence adjusting it at the git config level.
 * Also notice that we have used the --local flag in each line.
-While this is not necessary (as the default behaviour of git config is to make these changes in the local repository rather than globally using ``--global``), I feel it provides clarity in this example and also provides some predictability for the example incase the default behaviour ever changes in the future!
+While this is not necessary (as the default behaviour of git config is to make these changes in the local repository rather than globally using ``--global``), I feel it provides clarity in this example and also provides some predictability for the example in case the default behaviour ever changes in the future!

 Open the myfile.php, and adjust it to the following: